 In addition to a wide array of after-school classes, the Arts Center offers drop-in art activities, summer programs, field trips, and winter and spring break programs.
 At the end of each session, students proudly showcase their work to their families and the community at recitals held at the Cook Arts Center.
 In 2014 we launched an innovative Teen Leaders in the Arts Program based on Youth Driven Program models and research.

-We celebrate exciting collaborations with a variety of community organizations and schools to provide a full menu of opportunities for students to access such as ArtPrize, SiTE:LAB, ACT, Grand Rapids Community Media Center (GRCMC), Hispanic Center of West Michigan, Association for Blind and Visually Impaired, the Creative Youth Center, The Rapidian, Girls Choral Academy, Grand Rapids Public Schools, Grand Valley State University and the Kutsche Office of Local History, the YMCA, Spectrum Health, Kendall College of Art and Design, and more!
+We celebrate exciting collaborations with a variety of community organizations and schools to provide a full menu of opportunities for students to access such as ArtPrize, SiTE:LAB, ACT, Grand Rapids Community Media Center (GRCMC), Hispanic Center of West Michigan, Association for Blind and Visually Impaired, the Creative Youth Center, The Rapidian, Girls Choral Academy, Grand Rapids Public Schools, Grand Valley State University, the YMCA, Spectrum Health, Kendall College of Art and Design, and more!

 - After School Programs